goudete/notionTest/README.md

 ## List of open source libraries I chose to use

-React for building the web UI.
+- React for building the web UI
-Axios for networking.
+- Axios for networking
-Blueprint for UI components (InputGroup for user input and Toast for displaying feedback).
+- Blueprint for UI components (InputGroup for user input and Toast for displaying feedback)